Reopening states too early will bring deadlier outcomes, coronavirus projection models show - KVIA

 Meanwhile, some governors are moving forward with reopening their economies.

-Under the governor’s new plan, any business will be able to reopen as long as 6 feet of social distancing can be maintained, and indoor retail businesses will have to limit their number of customers to no more than a quarter of their normal capacity.
+Under the governor’s plan, any business can reopen as long as 6 feet of social distancing can be maintained, and indoor retail businesses will have to limit their number of customers to no more than a quarter of their normal capacity.

-In Kentucky, after the state started loosening restrictions for some healthcare services, the governor said the next phases of reopening will be gradual and announced week by week — with more restrictions loosened weekly, starting May 11.
+In Kentucky, after the state started loosening restrictions for some health care services, the governor said the next phases of reopening will be announced week by week — with more restrictions loosened weekly, starting May 11.

-Texas Gov. Greg Abbott said he will allow his stay-at-home order for Texas to expire on April 30.
-A new order will include an initial first phase of reopening that allows businesses such as retail stores, malls, restaurants and theaters to open on May 1 with 25% occupancy.
+Texas Gov. Greg Abbott said he will allow his stay-at-home order for Texas to expire April 30.
+A new order will include an initial first phase of reopening that allows businesses such as retail stores, malls, restaurants and theaters to open Friday with 25% occupancy.

+Wisconsin’s Department of Natural Resources intends to reopen 34 state parks, forests and recreational areas Friday with special conditions to minimize overcrowding and allow for social distancing, Gov. Tony Evers said.

 Comments